 Interested students should also review the Prospective Graduate Student Information from the School of Meteorology and the section on Knowledge Expectations for Incoming Graduate Students.

-If you meet the Knowledge Expectations and are genuinely interested in Earth System Prediction and Predictability on subseasonal to seasonal or multi-year to decadal timescales, please contact me to further discuss your research interests (kpegion at ou dot edu).
+If you meet the Knowledge Expectations and are genuinely interested in these projects, please contact me to further discuss your research interests (kpegion at ou dot edu).

 Note that you must formally apply to the University of Oklahoma School of Meteorology to be considered for admission.